dataforseo/CSharpClient/docs/SerpApi.md

 ‌
  <br>The ‘Tasks Ready’ endpoint is designed to provide you with the list of completed tasks, which haven’t been collected yet.
 If you use the Standard method without specifying the postback_url, you can receive the list of id for all completed tasks using this endpoint.
 Then, you can collect the results using the ‘Task GET’ endpoint.
+ <br>Learn more about task completion and obtaining a list of completed tasks in this help center article.
  <br>for more info please visit 'https://docs.dataforseo.com/v3/serp/naver/organic/tasks_ready/?bash'

 ### **NaverOrganicTasksReadyAsync(CancellationToken)**